Begolosamazaref/RAGyverse/README.md

 1. Import the Unity project
 2. Add the provided C# scripts to appropriate GameObjects
 3. Configure the API endpoints in `VoiceRecorder.cs` to match your backend server
-4. Import the avatar assets from `1toonteen.rar`
+4. Import the avatar assets from `1toonteen.rar` or download from the [Unity Asset Store](https://assetstore.unity.com/packages/3d/characters/humanoids/1-toon-teen-135513)

 ## Usage